Spydarlee/karnbianco.co.uk/content/writing/new-power-old-ideas/new-power-old-ideas.md

 ![A scene from the movie Mean Girls in which Damian hands out gifts while dressed as Santa, with the quote "One for you, and one for you, and one for you, too, Glen Coco, because we're all equals here."](one-for-you.png)

-Building organisations and communities that genuinely center autonomy and consensus-making is undoubtedly challenging work.
+Building organisations and communities that genuinely centre autonomy and consensus-making is undoubtedly challenging work.
 "How might we co-create radically inclusive, non-hierarchical structures that don't get stuck in endless debates and inaction?" is a question worth exploring!
 But "let's just keep some 'old power' structures in place so they can step in and take control when needed" doesn't strike me as a very inspiring answer.
 Can't we be more imaginative?

 I would have liked to see examples of *other* successful organisational structures, especially those that don't rely on hierarchical authority.
 There are many things we can learn from the likes of the Occupy movement, and the book fairly notes that a common issue for many social movements is failing to maintain momentum after big, flashy protests and mobilisations are over.
 But these observations are coupled with an implication that the best or even *only* solution is "blending old and new power", often in a way that leaves room for co-optation down the line.